Garnet Health offers lymphedema therapy at Garnet Health Medical Center in Middletown, N.Y.Search Locations

 Schedule an Appointment

 The professionals at Garnet Health provide rehabilitation services personally tailored to your needs and goals.
-If you’re looking for outpatient lymphedema therapy in Orange and Sullivan counties, call us to learn more about our rehabilitation services:
+If you’re looking for outpatient lymphedema therapy, call us to learn more about our rehabilitation services:

 - Outpatient Rehabilitation Center at Garnet Health Medical Center: 845-333-7300